SEHB2012/crime-victims-toronto/Crime Victims Toronto/README.md

 This paper analyses the rate of female crime victimization in the City of Toronto across several years, types of crime and age groups
 \## Overview

 LLM Usage: Segments of R code were written, debugged and improved with the assistance of Large Language Models, specifically ChatGPT 3.5.
-Chat history is included in
+Chat history is included in the following file:
+Crime Victims Toronto/outputs/paper/llm

 # File Structure